api3dao/old-api3-docs/docs/airnode/v0.3/grp-providers/docker/admin-cli-image.md

 ## Usage

-The following example shows the difference between using the docker image verses npx when executing the `get-sponsor-status` admin CLI command.
+The following example shows the difference between using the docker image versus npx when executing the `get-sponsor-status` admin CLI command.

 ```sh